 Since mid 2000 Sandy acts together with his wife Yvonne as bass player.

-The Flying Saucers are best known for performing in the back of a truck during the 1976 Teddy Boy March in London.
+The Flying Saucers were fromed in 1972 and are best known for performing in the back of a truck during the 1976 Teddy Boy March in London.
 This march was part of a successful plan to promote the airplay of rockabilly music on BBC national Radio One.

 The 1976 Teddy Boy March is often credited as the spark which ignited the Rockabilly revival and explosion in popularity of younger rockabilly acts such as Stray Cats and The Blasters during the early 1980s.